FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 //...
 ```

-You can populate the `data` field with arbitrary key value data about the user.
-In this case, the code is also adding a boolean attribute to be searched so that the progress of the migration can be calculated.
+You can populate the user's FusionAuth `data` field with arbitrary data which can be represented as a key-value pair.
+Apparently a lot of people like the color blue.
+In this case, the code also is adding a boolean attribute.
+That will later be searched to learn about the progress of the migration.

 ```php
 //...